 Steven Dickens 27:38

-I’ve never been, but your experiences the same and consistent with everybody I’ve spoken to as they talk about it as that is that kind of pivotal moment that sort of brings everything into context.
+I’ve never been, but your experiences are the same and consistent with everybody I’ve spoken to as they talk about it as that is that kind of pivotal moment that sort of brings everything into context.
 So you’re on the road from Auschwitz to Croatia?

 And you know, and it was just like, the whole thing it was just surreal like, you know, you go to the left or you go to the right if you go to the left, I think you die if you go to the right you go and work and then you die.
 And like, the sign above Auschwitz says, you know: – ‘Work makes you free.’
 And it was just like, the way that they broke these people down.
 When they arrived like that.
-It was just, it was it was emotional, really emotional.
+It was just, it was emotional, really emotional.

 Nathaniel Schooler 27:55

 I went to Bratislava, Slovakia.
 I get confused between Slovakia and Slovenia.
-But Bratislava is beautiful when you drive in. it’s mind blowing.
+But Bratislava is beautiful when you drive in. it’s mind-blowing.

 Nathaniel Schooler 28:32

 So I’ve got a whole load of pictures on my Instagram for that.
 And then I was like, right, Croatia.
 And then Charlie’s like: – “Right meet me here on this island.
 And I’m like: – “Alright, cool.”
 So he’s like: – “Get the ferry over and jump over and blah, blah, blah.”
 And he’s, he’s married to a really famous pop singer here.
 And like she gets like, I think she’s got like a million reach.
-Yeah, so she’s the one of the biggest influencers in Croatia.
+Yeah, so she’s one of the biggest influencers in Croatia.

 Nathaniel Schooler 28:59